 I can’t wait to be old with you, and in the meantime, I absolutely love that we’re growing old together.

 I am currently agnostic, but I was raised religious.
 The part of my family that raised my brother and I while our mother was working abroad was Pentecostal.
-For me, the term “Sunday rest” holds layers upon layers of meanings stacked together, like a mille crêpe, holding up my life’s deepest traumas and deepest joys.
-It has been quite the exhausting effort to reconcile these two, and so I only very occasionally take a close look at that part of my life.
-There is a harsh contrast between how much I valued my faith and church community when I was in my pre-teens up until my early twenties, and the sudden traumatic break from organised religion around the time that I moved to Canada.
+For me, the term “Sunday rest” holds layers upon layers of meanings, stacked together like a mille crêpe, holding up my life’s deepest traumas and deepest joys.
+It has been quite the exhausting effort to reconcile these two, and I only very occasionally take a closer look at that part of my life.
+There is a harsh contrast between how much I valued my faith and my church community when I was in my pre-teens up until my early twenties, and the sudden traumatic break from organised religion around the time that I moved to Canada.
 “Sunday rest” has many complicated nuances for me, as far as ideas go, but it also encompasses fond memories bathed in the warm glow of nostalgia: of my old church, bustling family meals during holidays, community events and celebrations.

-Despite the trauma, I also still associate the feeling of “Sunday rest” with what is good and beautiful in life.
+Despite said trauma, I also still associate the feeling of “Sunday rest” with what is good and beautiful in life.
 I recently attended the book launch for Diasporic Intimacies: Queer Filipinos and Canadian Imaginaries, an anthology published and co-edited by three Filipino academics in Canada: Robert Diaz, Marissa Largo, and Fritz Pino.
 Robert is one of my supervisors, and of the experience of the launch, I told him, “it felt like going to church.”
 The space at 401 Richmond was celebratory and wonderfully supportive, and I was teary-eyed for most of it.